-In first chapter we described short history of deinstitutionalisation in Slovakia.
-This history relates to overall changes in social policies in late years especially in sa called long-term care.
-The support services for people with disabilities in Slovakia are seen as a part of long-term care.
+In the first chapter, we described the short history of deinstitutionalisation in Slovakia.
+This history relates to overall changes in social policies in recent years, especially in long-term care.
+The support services for people with disabilities in Slovakia are considered part of long-term care.

-This means that long-term care in Slovakia is not only focused on elderly people, but also to all other user's groups with need for long-term support including social and health support.
-As we mentioned there were several activities and reforms of social and health care systems with different results.
-Despite the multiple attempts and efforts to reform and interconnect social care and health care systems in Slovakia, there is lack of coordination between these systems and their connection to Convention on the Rights of Persons with Disabilities (CRPD).
-Health care and social care in Slovakia remain two separate systems with minimal coordination and interconnection.
+This means that long-term care in Slovakia is focused on older people and all other user groups who need long-term support, including social and health support.
+Several social and healthcare system activities and reforms had different results.
+Despite the multiple attempts and efforts to reform and interconnect social care and health care systems in Slovakia, there is a lack of coordination between these systems and their connection to the Convention on the Rights of Persons with Disabilities (CRPD).
+Slovakia's health and social care remain separate systems with minimal coordination and interconnection.
 Each system is governed by its own legislation and standards.
-This altogether results a very complicated system regulated by more than 3 different legal acts - Social Services Act, Health Care Act, and Act on Financial Benefits to compensate for severe disabilities.
-To analyse support systems for people with disabilities, it is necessary to reflect all complex requirements of the Slovak legislation.
-In relation to deinstitutionalization, it is essential to remark two basic legislative standards that can affect it:
+This results from a highly complex system regulated by more than 3 different legal acts - Social Services Act, Health Care Act, and Act on Financial Benefits to compensate for severe disabilities.
+If we are analysing the support systems for people with disabilities, it is necessary to reflect all complex requirements of the Slovak legislation.
+Regarding deinstitutionalization, it is essential to remark on two basic legislative standards that can affect it: